 9. Improves Brain Function

-The practice of yoga strengthens parts of the brain which take part in memory and learning, as a result, it improves cognitive skills of the brain and helps with having improved brain health.
+The practice of yoga strengthens parts of the brain that take part in memory and learning, as a result, it improves cognitive skills of the brain and helps with improved brain health.

 10. Improves Body Image

 Doing yoga encourages self-love as it requires one to spend a certain amount of time with themselves.
 The postures and stretches help us get closer to the body image that we have for ourselves.
 Yoga can help with insecurities or any negativity that we hold within ourselves, as it lets us appreciate our bodies more.

 It’s not unusual at times to feel tired and fatigued.
 On lazy days like this, it can get really difficult as we fail to concentrate on anything.
 A yoga routine in the morning, right after waking up can help one stay energized throughout the day.

 Yoga encourages keeping our bodies healthy and fit.
 Not only does it promote balanced eating, it also improves the metabolic system of our bodies.